 Inside the church the altar is still intact and measures 4 feet 7 inches wide and one foot 10 inches high.
 On the altar are two indented stones: one has an oblong quadrilateral hollow while the other, placed immediately under the small eastern round headed single light, is a smooth stone with an oval shaped depression, measuring 6 by 4 inches in diameter and capable of holding a closed fist.
 This is believed to have been a very early water font.

-The island has featured on the tourist trails and in travel books, such as George Petrie and Sir William Wilde.
-Indeed, Sir William, whos mother was a native of Cong, was enraptured by the area, and when he built his Moytura House on the mainland in the 1865, he recieved many distinguished guests.
+The island has featured on the tourist trails and in travel books by authors such as George Petrie and Sir William Wilde.
+Indeed, Sir William, whos mother was a native of Cong, was enraptured by the area, and when he built Moytura House on the mainland in the 1865, he recieved many distinguished guests, whom he took on tours of the sites in the locality.

 After exhausting in a more or less rapid fashion the sights of Galway and the neighbourhood, most travellers push on into the wilds of Connemara.
 Loughs Corrib and Mask, together with the village of Cong, lie at the beginning of the route.
 During the summer a steamer sails daily from Galway to Cong, traversing Lough Corrib, which is not only one of the largest but also one of the loveliest in Ireland.
 It covers an area of no less than 44,000 acres.
 It is studded with islets, the most important being Inchagoill, or 'the island of the devout foreigner,' which contains an ancient graveyard and the ruins of two very old Irish churches.